WSL: How data sharing can identify leakages in vital water infrastructure

 Introduction

 The Water Systems Leakage (WSL) project was led by DAFNI Champion and Strategy Board Member Professor Liz Varga as part of the 2024-2025 data sharing project ‘Data Infrastructure for National Infrastructure’ (DINI).
 This exciting programme of work was instigated by the Department for Science, Innovation and Technology (DSIT), aimed at better and safer use of data in research and funded by UK Research and Innovation (UKRI)’s Digital Research Infrastructure (DRI) programme.
-The ‘DRI’ is a £129m initiative aimed at developing a research data system that’s interconnected, human, FAIR and sustainable.
+The ‘DRI’ is a £129m initiative aimed at developing a research data system that’s resilient, interconnected, FAIR and sustainable.

 The challenges